Alisboa13/SimpleBlog/journal.md

 went back to work.
 The basic forms for the auth are ready.
 Working in syncing the lb backend to the angular app

+# 12
+Token injector working.
+Need to fix the register form. it doen't seems to end and doesn't get cleared. working on other forms